AdobeDocs/experience-manager-65.en/help/communities/file-library.md

 * **Enable Mention**

   If enabled, allows registered community users to identify other registered members (using first name, last name, user name) and tag them using the common @user-name syntax.
-The tagged users recieve notifications about their mentions.
+The tagged users receive notifications about their mentions.

 * **Max Mentions**